-A. Department Hheads or their designee may discipline, up to and including dismissal, any employee for documented inefficiency or substandard performance of assigned duties, insubordination, failure to carry out assigned duties, violation of the Code of Ethics, standards of conduct, or any other of these policies or laws or departmental rules as defined in this Article, or for any action considered to be counterproductive to effective and efficient operations and the delivery of services to the public.
-Non-probationary employees may be terminated only for cause.
+A. Department Heads or their designee may discipline, up to and including dismissal, any employee for documented inefficiency or substandard performance of assigned duties, insubordination, failure to carry out assigned duties, violation of the Code of Ethics, standards of conduct, or any other of these policies or laws or departmental rules as defined in this Article, or for any action considered to be counterproductive to effective and efficient operations and the delivery of services to the public.
+Non-probationary exployees may enly be terminated from their position, only for with or without cause, but and positions may be modified or eliminated at any time in the best interests of the City.